flexera-public/policy_engine_training/14_misc/README.md

 end
 ```

-Currently, the category parameter does not have any effect, but it is likely that a future UI update in Flexera One will label and sort parameters by their category in the UI for ease of use.
+Currently, the `category` field does not have any effect, but it is likely that a future UI update in Flexera One will label and sort parameters by their category in the UI for ease of use.
 For this reason, it is recommended that you include this field and use it to group your parameters together by function.

 ## Step 3: Add allowed_pattern to Parameter